 Qualifying compensation includes payments for services performed in the United States by actors, directors, producers, and other relevant production personnel.
-Compensation does not include participations and residuals.
-2
+Compensation does not include participations and residuals.2

 Tax Benefit Duration.

-This revised domestic film production incentive program - covering the first \$15 million of costs of all productions -- will be in effect for qualifying productions commencing after December 31, 2008 and before January 1, 2012.
+This revised domestic film production incentive program - covering the first \$15 million of costs of all productions -- will be in effect for qualifying productions commencing before January 1, 2014.

-THIS HANDOUT IS FOR INFORMATIONAL PURPOSES ONLY AND SHOULD NOT BE VIEWED AS TAX ADVICE WITH RESPECT TO YOUR PRODUCTION ACTIVITIES.
-FOR SUCH ADVICE, YOU SHOULD CONSULT WITH YOUR TAX ADVISOR.
+THIS HANDOUT IS FOR

+INFORMATIONAL PURPOSES ONLY

+AND SHOULD NOT BE VIEWED AS

+TAX ADVICE WITH RESPECT TO YOUR

+PRODUCTION ACTIVITIES.
+FOR SUCH

+ADVICE, YOU SHOULD CONSULT WITH

+YOUR TAX ADVISOR.